 Sea of Galilee Guide: Bethsaida National Park

-According to John 1:44, Bethsaida was the hometown of the apostles Philip, Andrew and Peter.
-In the Gospel of Mark (Mark 8:22–26); Jesus reportedly restored a blind man’s sight at a place just outside the ancient village of Bethsaida.
-In Luke 9:10-11, Jesus miraculously feeds five thousand near Bethsaida.
-Archaeologists tend to agree that the capital of the kingdom of Geshur was situated at et-Tell; a place also inhabited on a lesser scale during the first centuries BCE and CE and sometimes identified with the town of Bethsaida of New Testament fame.
-Archaeological excavations at site have revealed fishing gear; including lead weights used for fishing nets; as well as sewing needles for repairing fishing nets.
+The New Testament mentions that Bethsaida was the hometown of the apostles Philip, Andrew, and Peter.
+In Mark, we read that Jesus restores a blind man’s sight just outside the village of Bethsaida.
+Luke’s Gospel mentions Jesus miraculously feeds five thousand near Bethsaida.
+Archaeologists believe that the capital of the kingdom of Geshur was situated at the exact location.
+It was also populated to a lesser extent during the first centuries, so some identify it with Bethsaida of New Testament fame.
+Archaeological excavations at the site have unearthed fishing gear, including weights used for nets to catch fish.
+And needles for repairing fishing nets.
 The findings indicate that most of the city’s economy was based on fishing on the Sea of Galilee.

 According to the Synoptic Gospels, Jesus selected this town as the center of his public ministry in Galilee after he left the small mountainous hamlet of Nazareth (Matthew 4:12–17).
 The town is cited in all four gospels where it was reported to have been the hometown of the tax collector Matthew.
 And located not far from Bethsaida; the hometown of the apostles Simon Peter; Andrew; James and John.